nionio6915/KISS-Test-Blocks/README.md

 In KISS slicer, print the test objects with the corresponding settings to correlate the variables.

-Author is gratefule to the assistance provided by the IRC #openscad group for guidance in writing and debugging this.
+Author is gratefull to the guidance provided by the IRC #openscad group in this endeavour.

 ![Overview](https://github.com/nionio6915/KISS-Test-Blocks/blob/master/Pics/Slide1.PNG)
 ![Seam Depth](https://github.com/nionio6915/KISS-Test-Blocks/blob/master/Pics/Slide2.PNG)